donlipdx-engr/HON-401----Spring-2025/README.md

 4. A Primer on Convolutional Neural Networks (CNN's) for Multi-Class Image Classification (CIFAR-10 Dataset)
 5. Python Implementation of 3-Layer Neural Network for Multi-Class Classification (Fisher's Iris Dataset)

+The full write-up of the project is available on the main branch of this repo.
+The abstract follows.

+## Abstract

+*This project is my work for Portland State University's University Honors College (UHC) research course, HON 401.
+Neural networks are the engine of the current AI boom.
+Given recent major advancements, we give an introductory overview of deep learning and neural networks, particularly for classification tasks.
+Moreover, we discuss stochastic gradient descent and backpropagation, i.e., the key algorithms that underlie the training of a neural network, and discuss these algorithms from the standpoint of an optimization problem.
+We supplement the relevant theory with Python implementations of binary and multi-class classification neural networks.*